 When you set up your knowledge base, we automatically create a

-robots.txt.
-This helps search robots understand your data, so your knowledge base articles have a good chance of ranking well on search engines. 🤖
+sitemap.xml for you.
+These help search engines understand your data, so your knowledge base articles have a good chance of ranking well. 🤖

 What's really neat is when you use our multilingual tools, though.
 If you turn that on and start using it, we'll generate a multilingual XML sitemap.
-This means that if you're writing in French, you'll have a good chance of showing up in French search engines with the correct version.
+This means that if you're writing in French, your articles will show up in French search engines with the correct version.